bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 A method `split` divides the number based on this point, and the lower part is summarized into rounding bits, using a round-sticky (RS) or round-guard-sticky (RGS) scheme.
-Since `hi` represents the round towards zero result, we decide whether to round away from zero to the next representable value based on the rounding bits and the specified rounding mode.
+Since `hi` represents the round-towards-zero result, we decide whether to round away from zero to the next representable value based on the rounding bits and the specified rounding mode.
 The correctly-rounded result is `hi`.